Meaningless file names

 Most cameras write sequences of images with file names that resemble

-If you test several lenses at several focal lengths and apertures you can easily generate a hundred or more files with similar names— none of which make sense unless you’ve taken careful notes or view the EXIF data for the individual files.
+If you test several lenses at several focal lengths and apertures you can easily generate hundreds of files with similar names— none of which make sense unless you’ve taken careful notes or view the EXIF data for the individual files.
 To view the EXIF data in Windows Explorer (typically focal length, aperture, and a few others), right-click on the file name, click on Properties, click on the Details tab, then scroll down a bit.
 You’re out of luck if you want the lens model.
 After you’ve done this about ten times you may be tempted to think unkind thoughts about Microsoft.
-But worry not, gentle reader, View/Rename Files can automatically rename batches of files to meaningful names, like
+But worry not, gentle reader, Rename Files can automatically rename batches of files to meaningful names, like

-After you’ve acquired a batch of image files and loaded them in a folder on your computer, press View/Rename Files window.on the right of the Imatest main window.
+After you’ve acquired a batch of image files and loaded them in a folder on your computer, press Rename Files window.on the right of the Imatest main window.
 This opens the

 Brief instructions are displayed in a box near the middle of the window.
-There is a five-step sequence for viewing and renaming files.
+There is a four-step sequence for renaming files.
 Quick summary:

 Selected EXIF data

-If you clicked on a file name you can also view all EXIF data (and that can be a HUGE amount of data— 200 or more lines ) by clicking the View/Rename Files window, which opens the window shown below.button at the bottom of the
+If you clicked on a file name you can also view all EXIF data (which can be 200 or more lines ) by clicking the Rename Files window, which opens the window shown below.button at the bottom of the

 - In Windows Explorer, double-click on the downloaded zip file.